 Each species requires a specific range of features in a wood in order to thrive.
 In some cases these features may be present but within a wider wooded landscape.
-There is good evidence that the decline in many woodland species has resulted from a decline in the scale and quality of the features they need, often because woodland management has stopped or changed.
+Species can suffer from a decline in the scale and quality of the features they need, often because woodland management has stopped or changed.
 Some species need several features close together and providing this can be a challenge.

 Creating mosaics of features within a wood or across a number of adjacent woods, particularly if each is small, is an important means of providing for the range of relevant species.